Combinatorial optimization and reasoning with graph neural networks: Introduction

-There are several critical challenges in successfully applying machine learning methods within CO, especially problems involving graphs.
-Graphs have no unique representation, i.e., renaming or reordering the nodes does not lead to different graphs.
+There are several critical challenges in successfully applying machine learning methods within CO, especially for problems involving graphs.
+Graphs have no unique representation, i.e., renaming or reordering the nodes does not result in different graphs.
 Hence, for any machine learning method dealing with graphs, taking into account invariance to permutation is crucial.
-Combinatorial optimization problem instances, especially those arising from the real-world, are large and usually sparse.
-Hence, the employed machine learning method must be scalable and sparsity-aware.
+Combinatorial optimization problem instances are large and usually sparse, especially those arising from the real world.
+Hence, the employed machine learning method must be scalable and sparsity aware.
 Simultaneously, the employed method has to be expressive enough to detect and exploit the relevant patterns in the given instance or data distribution.
 The machine learning method should be capable of handling auxiliary information, such as objective and user-defined constraints.
 Most of the current machine learning approaches are within the supervised regime.
-That is, they require a large amount of training data to optimize the parameters of the model.
+That is, they require a large amount of training data to optimize the model's parameters.
 In the context of CO, this means solving many possibly hard problem instances, which might prohibit the application of these approaches in real-world scenarios.
 Further, the machine learning method has to be able to generalize beyond its training data, e.g., transferring to instances of different sizes.

-Overall, there is a trade-off between scalability, expressivity, and generalization, any of which might conflict.
-In summary, the key challenges are: \begin{enumerate} \item Machine learning methods working on graph data have to account for \emph{invariance} to nodes' \emph{permutation}.
-They should exploit the given graph's \emph{sparsity}. \item Models should \emph{distinguish} critical structural \emph{patterns} in the provided data while still being able to \emph{scale} to large real-world instances. \item \emph{Side information} in the form of high-dimensional vectors attached to nodes and edges, i.e., modeling objectives and additional information, needs to be considered. \item Models should be \emph{data-efficient}.
-That is, they should ideally work without requiring large amounts of labeled data, and they should be transferable to \emph{out-of-sample} instances. \end{enumerate}
+Overall, there is a trade-off between scalability, expressivity, and generalization, any pair of which might conflict.
+In summary, the key challenges are: \begin{enumerate} \item Machine learning methods that operate on graph data have to be \emph{invariant} to node \emph{permutations}.
+They should also exploit the graph's \emph{sparsity}. \item Models should \emph{distinguish} critical structural \emph{patterns} in the provided data while still \emph{scaling} to large real-world instances. \item \emph{Side information} in the form of high-dimensional vectors attached to nodes and edges, i.e., modeling objectives and additional information, need to be considered. \item Models should be \emph{data efficient}.
+That is, they should ideally work without requiring large amounts of labeled data, and they should be transferable to \emph{out-of-sample} or \emph{out-of-distribution} instances. \end{enumerate}